 Although Valenciennes lace may have originated in the town of Valenciennes, that was not the main reason why the French preferred it.
 Valenciennes lace also offered practical advantages: first, it had a variety of patterns so lingerie sets could easily look different; second, it sported little eyelets, which made it was easy and practical to run delicate and dainty ribbons through it; and third, and perhaps, the best advantage, Valenciennes lace looked nearly perfect even after repeated hand laundering.

 Lingerie advertisements of the 1850s included jacquettes, jupons, camisoles, crinolines, cages, and bonnets de nuit.
-Later, lingerie advertisements include other pieces, such as corsets, corset-covers, drawers, petticoats, chemises, night-robes, nightgowns, and lounging robes when mentioning lingerie.
+Later, lingerie advertisements included other pieces, such as corsets, corset-covers, drawers, petticoats, chemises, night-robes, nightgowns, and lounging robes when mentioning lingerie.
 These pieces of lingerie were created primarily from nainsook, linen, long-cloth, muslin, or fine cambric, although one Victorian writer claimed that the when it came to lingerie, the well dressed and most fashionable women chose to have their best pieces made from the “finest batiste.”

 Certain pieces of French lingerie pieces also served a dual purpose, such as robes and nightgowns.
 For instance, besides looking pretty in daylight, these pieces were said to be a requirement for mornings when traveling aboard a ship or a train as they could be worn in a private stateroom.
 They could also be worn at home “for breakfast in one’s room or for [accepting] informal calls in one’s private parlor.”
 To accomplish this feat of practicality and prettiness, robes and nightgowns often sported soft colored ribbon belts or unique needlework.

 Corsets were also extremely popular as a lingerie item.
 In fact, there were several types of corsets that Victorian Era women could buy.
-To demonstrate the versatility of the corsets, the following list demonstrates five different corsets that one nineteenth century woman bought:
+To demonstrate the versatility of the corsets, the following list mentions five different corsets that one nineteenth century woman bought: